 - Don’t loiter around people already digging in a section, bin, or box that you would like to get into.

-- If you’re joining a rack, ask in which direction they are moving, and start at the opposite end.
+- If you’re joining a rack, ask in which direction they are moving, and start at the opposite end (where they started).

-- If would like to use a portable record player to sample the goods, ask if it ok first.
-In our experience we have never been denied this.
-In fact it could lead to great conversation and even access to exclusive items!
+- If would like to use a portable record player to sample the goods, ask if it is okay first.
+In my experience, I’ve never seen a seller refuse this.
+In fact, it could lead to great conversation and even access to exclusive items!

 - Move your selected records out of the way of people digging next to you.

-- Keep items you are interested in a separate stack in your vicinity.
+- Keep items you are interested in, in a separate stack near you.
 If you don’t show effort to lay claim to an album that you are interested in and someone pulls it, you forfeit all claim to that record.